lovnishverma/pdf-rag-chatbot/README.md

 1. Go to [build.nvidia.com](https://build.nvidia.com).
 2. Click **Sign In** (or create a free NVIDIA Developer account if you don't have one).
-3. Once logged in, browse the models and click on **DeepSeek-V4-Pro** (or any other text-generation model).
+3. Once logged in, browse the models and click on **DeepSeek-V4-Pro**.
-4. On the model's playground page, look for the **"Get API Key"** or **"Generate Key"** button (usually located in the code snippet section).
+4. On the model's playground page, look for the **"Get API Key"** button (located near the code snippets).
 5. Generate the key and copy it.
-It will look something like this: `nvapi-LU2...`
+It will look like this: `nvapi-LU2...`
 6. **Keep this key secret!** Never commit it to GitHub.

 ---